WritingTechForJarrod/vision/readme.md

  * numpy
 * C++11
  * DLib
-  * other packages may be required by DLib
+ &nbsp;&nbsp;* other packages may be required by DLib
 Complete list of python modules in use at runtime in modules.txt
 If you have any questions email me at `max[at]embeddedprofessional.com`
 Thanks to all the sources I used to figure this out, I looked at eleventy billion different sources to be able to finally build and run even the examples, I wish I could thank each one but that is lost to history